nicholas512/GS_doc/docs/source/Installation.rst

 Installation
 ============

+This describes the steps required to get GLOBSIM up and running.
+You can either install all the packages and dependencies yourself, or you can `Run GLOBSIM on a docker container`_.

 Requirements
 ------------

-This is how you install globsim
+GLOBSIM can be obtained using the This is how you install globsim

 ``pip install globsim`` (eventually it will be a package)

 NetCDF
 ------